Donrwalsh/LittleJSGameJam2025/README.md

 Working on there being a line drawn from the ball to the cursor when you are winding up a shot.
 I tried to get it to be a dashed line but got bogged down with vector math.
 I think I'll just use a solid line for now and get to work on the actual strike behavior.

+So the way I have it working you pull back from the ball and get the white line.
+Upon releasing the mouse the strike is performed immediately and generally the result is the ball flying off the screen.
+I want to improve this mechanism itself, but I think that's mostly a distraction for now.
+Next up I'd like to add some basic walls and then the hole so I can work with ricochets and sinking the ball!

+I'm using the pool-ball sound from the box2d example.
+Would be nice to figure out how to make more appropriate golf-ball hitting sounds.
+Won't add a new TODO since this is already tracked, but just wanted to mention it!

 ## TODO:

 - [ ] Publishing the game and submitting it to the Jam.